Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 {\textbf{Observations of (near-)extremal black holes}}

 Astronomical evidence suggests that near-extremal black holes are ubiquitous in the universe.
 Various techniques have been developed to analyze the mechanisms for the formation and distribution of near-extremal black holes \cite{near-extremal-accretion, kesden}.
 It has been suggested that $70\%$ of the stellar black holes, which have been formed from the collapse of massive stars, in the universe are near-extremal \cite{rees2005}.

-Using techniques from $X$-ray reflection spectroscopy, it has been shown that many supermassive black holes (whose mass is at least 1 billion times the mass of the sun) are near-extremal \cite{brenneman-spin, reynolds-nearextremal}.
-Such black holes are important for the large scale structure of galaxies and galaxy clusters.
-Specific near-extremal supermassive black holes are expected to exist in the center of the MCG--06-30-15 galaxy \cite{xrayextremal} and the NGC 3783 galaxy \cite{brennemanpaper}.
-Moreover, the stellar black hole Cygnus X-1 (part of a black hole binary system in the Galaxy) has been shown to have a near-extreme value for the spin parameter \cite{extremalobservation2}.
-Another example is the stellar black hole GRS 1915+105 \cite{extremalobservation1}.
+Using techniques from $X$-ray reflection spectroscopy, it has been shown that many supermassive black holes (whose mass is at least 1 billion times the mass of the sun) are near-extremal \cite{brenneman-spin, reynolds-nearextremal}. {\textbf{Observational signatures of extremal black holes}}